kbeaugrand-org/angular1-typescript-decorators/README.md

 Remarks : `strictDi: true` will tell to angular to use the strict dependency injection.
 You don't need to take care about it.
 The angular1-decorators will configure all your dependencies as required.

 ### Create a component
-Since Angular2 is coming, Angular1 has implement a component based infratructing, helping you to migrate to the future version.
+Since Angular2 is coming, Angular1 has implemented a component based infratructing, helping you to migrate to the future version.
 Please note that there is not controller implementation according to Angular1 specifications.
-Otherwise you can develop your component as the expected controller.
+Otherwise you can develop your component class as the expected controller.

 #### Example
 ```ts